rvounik/frontend2/README.md

 The presentational component is concerned with the actual layout.
 Has its own css, and its own component methods.
 This is where you would store child components and methods that deal with presentation (ie tabs, modals, panels, sorting).
 Keep in mind that it is allowed to import generic components from the *src/js/components* folder if required.
-Likewise it is possible to import generic methods from the *src/js/utils* folder if needed.
+Likewise it is possible to import generic functions from the *src/js/utils* folder if needed.
 These components need to be as small and simple as possible!
 All non-UI logic needs to be defined in the container component!
-UI-logic can be stored in a local state which I would call localState to avoid confusing with the 'real' state.
+UI-logic can be stored in a local state which I would call localState to avoid confusion with the 'real' state.

 __Stylesheets__